The Remains Of An ‘Incredible’ Tudor Shipwreck From The 16th Century Have Been Discovered In Kent

-Volunteers who were busy searching for World War II pillboxes in Whitstable, Kent received a huge shock after they ended up finding a Tudor shipwreck in mudflats instead.
+Volunteers who were busy searching for World War II pillboxes in Whitstable, Kent, received a huge shock after they ended up finding a Tudor shipwreck in mudflats instead.
 The discovery was made at Tankerton Beach with the wreck of the ship found to measure approximately 40 feet (12 meters) in length.

-Historic England, a government heritage agency that works hard to ensure that such artifacts are preserved, were swiftly alerted to the discovery and the shipwreck has now been officially designated as a protected site, as Sky report.
+Historic England, a government heritage agency that works hard to ensure that such artifacts are preserved, was swiftly alerted to the discovery and the shipwreck has now been officially designated as a protected site, as Sky reports.
 The ship is especially important as it is the only shipwreck from the medieval era in the southeast of England that has managed to survive.

-The volunteers who discovered the wreck were all part of Timescapes, an archaeological group that specialize in local history.
+The volunteers who discovered the wreck were all part of Timescapes, an archaeological group that specializes in local history.
 Their first sighting of the remains of the ship came after they noticed pieces of timber jutting out of the beach beside exploded concrete.

 Mark Harrison, the director of Timescapes, described the moment when volunteers first discovered the medieval shipwreck, explaining that he has high hopes that its excavation will reveal more details about its rich history.